Is this topic for you?

 It can be hard to tell when labour starts, especially when it starts early.
 So watch for these symptoms:

 - Regular contractions for an hour.
-This means about 4 or more in 20 minutes, or about 8 or more within 1 hour, even after you have had a glass of water and are resting.
+This means about 6 or more within 1 hour, even after you have had a glass of water and are resting.

 - Leaking or gushing of fluid from your vagina.
 You may notice that it is pink or reddish.
 This is called a rupture of membranes, also known as your water breaking.
 When this happens before contractions start, it's called premature rupture of membranes, or PROM.
 When it happens before 37 weeks of pregnancy, it is called preterm premature rupture of membranes, or pPROM.